 - Uploading and distributing your EPUB

-For the .ibook portion of the class, Anne-Marie will show how you can take the same content and add interactive “widgets” to create effects not yet possible with the EPUB format.
+For the .ibook portion of the class, you'll learn how you can take the same content and add interactive “widgets” to create effects not yet possible with the EPUB format.
 Apple’s Multi-Touch .ibook format publications are created with their free program, iBooks Author.
-You’ll be hands-on with iBooks Author as Anne-Marie shows:
+You’ll be hands-on with iBooks Author and learn:

 - Choosing and editing templates